kotcrab/ocr-reader/README.md

 1. Download ZIP of this project [here](https://github.com/kotcrab/ocr-reader/archive/refs/heads/master.zip), extract it.
 2. If you have JSON key file for your Google Cloud account rename it to `gcp.json` and place it inside `data` folder.
-   - This file may be placed anywhere but in that case you will need to change the path in the `.env` file.
-3. If you have JPDB account and want to use it for unknown words highlighting:
-   - Using your browser devtools get the SID cookie value from the JPDB page.
-   - Edit `.env` file using any text editor.
-This file may be hidden by default on Linux and macOS.
-   - Paste the SID value after `JPDB_SID=` (it should look like this `JPDB_SID=1234...`) and save the file.
-4. Run `build.bat`.
+3. Run `build.bat`.
    - On Linux or macOS run `npm install && npm run build` from your terminal.
    - Wait until build finishes, this might take a while.

 Now any time you want to use the app just run `start.bat` (or run `npm run start` from terminal).

+### Advanced Configuration

+Default locations of the data directory and Google Cloud key file can be changed in the `.env` file (it may be hidden by default on Linux and macOS).
+If you do that don't forget to copy this file when updating to a different version.

 ### Updating

 To update to a different version:
   - Download new ZIP, extract it.
-  - Copy `data` folder and `.env` file to the new version.
+  - Copy `data` folder to the new version.
-    - `.env` file may be hidden by default on Linux and macOS.
   - Run build (same as during the installation, see above).

 ## Usage

 After starting the app you will see its URL in the terminal window, usually that will be http://localhost:3000.
 Open this address in your browser to access the app.

+### JPDB Configuration

+If you have a JPDB account and want to use it for unknown words highlighting:
+1. In app go to the "Settings" page.
+2. Using your browser devtools get the SID cookie value from the JPDB page.
+3. Paste the SID value into the "JPDB SID" field and save the settings.

 ### Reader